 Therefore, a strategic goal of JINR could be to gain advantages from simultaneous participation in the COMET (Japan) and Mu2e (USA) projects both (via rather different ways) aimed at muon-to-electron conversion on nuclei.
 Two very different JINR teams with absolutely different scientific trajectories came to the same idea – search for the mu-to-e conversion in nuclei.
 This additionally proves importance of the idea and guarantees that JINR will not miss the world important result of this study.
 Furthermore, a competition between these teams together with availability of results of g-2, mu-2-e-gamma, and mu-2-3e searches will allow reliability of the study.
 There is also a general possibility for the Mu2e experiment to measure muon-to-positron conversion (violation of lepton number equals 2 unities), which gives direct access to the absolute neutrino mass scale.

-TEXT Missing, New Projects Missing, Summary and Timescale missing
+TEXT Missing, New Projects Missing, Leading role?, Summary and Timescale missing

 VI) Of great importance is the matter structure problem, which is now supposed to be solvable within nonperturbative quantum chromodynamics (Fig.5).